confidential-computing/governance/TAC/Meetings/2024/2024-11-14/CCC-TAC-Minutes-2024-11-14.md

  - Volunteers to propose next steps for developing templates or repositories for growth plans

 YM emphasized on the community health and growth.
 Fritz Alder also emphasized on the community health and growth and to combine all the objectives into one community objective.
 Discussion ensued.
 PH volunteered for creation of a project plan.
-Catherine Zhang (CZ) confirmed her volenteership for the Kernel related activities.
+Catherine Zhang (CZ) confirmed confirmed she will volunteer for the kernel-related activities.
 Nathaniel explained about the COCO project.
 Mark Novak (MV) & DM encouraged document review & share the feedback